 Systematic risk is the risk that results from economy-wide factors and affects all investments to varying extent.
-It is also called market risk and undiversifiable risk.
-It is measured by the beta coefficient.
+It is also called market risk or undiversifiable risk.
+Beta coefficient is a measure of a stock's systematic risk.
 Based on the capital asset pricing model, it is the only risk which ought to be compensated by higher return.

 An equity investment is considered risky when its return varies.
 There are two main sources of such variation: (a) factors that are unique to the investment and (b) broad external factors unrelated to the individual investment-specific factors.